jamesikjo/jamesjo.dev/README.md

 # jamesjo.dev

-This is my developer portfolio, which includes highlights of my projects.
+This is my developer portfolio, featuring a few highlights of my projects.

 [Website](https://jamesjo.dev)